Andrius Kubilius: Early career

-Kubilius became a member of the pro-independence Sąjūdis movement, who favoured separation from the Soviet Union.
+Kubilius became a member of the pro-independence Sąjūdis movement, who favoured independence from the occupation of the Soviet Union.
 He later became the Executive Secretary of the Sąjūdis Council.
 Soon after the re-establishment of Lithuania's independence, Kubilius was elected to the Seimas (parliament).
 Since then Kubilius has been an active figure in Lithuanian politics.
 He became a member of the Homeland Union – Lithuanian Christian Democrats in 1993.

 Between 1996 and 1999 Kubilius served as Deputy Speaker of Seimas.

 10th Prime Minister of Lithuania, 1999–2000

 After Rolandas Paksas resigned as the Prime Minister of Lithuania, Kubilius became prime minister forming the first Kubilius cabinet and serving until the 2000 parliamentary election.

 In 2000, he supported a law passed on 13 June by the Seimas seeking compensation from Russia for damages inflicted during the illegal Soviet occupation of Lithuania and the Baltics, a key issue for the prime minister and Homeland Union.
 The move was endorsed by Estonian Prime Minister Mart Laar and Latvian Prime Minister Andris Berzins, who both supported cooperation in the Baltic Assembly on the issue.